 Of course, you are going to be carrying this unit around your yard as you clean up the leaves, so you likely want to make sure it isn’t too heavy for you to handle.
 This won’t be an issue for some people, but it might to a top concern for you if you have some form of physical limitation.
 Compact, lightweight vacuums might not have quite the same power and capability as larger units, but they should still be able to get the job done while being easier on your body at the same time.

 One of the key components to your buying decision is thinking about what kind of power source you would like to use to operate this machine.
-Generally, you are going to have three options – a gas-powered engine, a corded electrical model, and a battery powered model.
-You are usually going to get the most power from a gas engine, however that option requires the most care and maintenance.
+Generally, you are going to have three options – a gas-powered engine, a corded electrical model, and a battery-powered model.
+You are usually going to get the most power from a gas engine, however, that option requires the most care and maintenance.
 Corded electric mulcher models tend to be the least expensive, but they are limited in range as you have to be plugged in at all times.
-With battery power, you get the convenience of an electric motor with unlimited range around the house, but these are usually more expensive and you have to wait for the batteries to recharge once they run flat.
+With battery power, you get the convenience of an electric motor with an unlimited range around the house, but these are usually more expensive and you have to wait for the batteries to recharge once they run flat.

 The greatest benefit of owning a leaf vacuum is being able to keep your rake safely in the garage each fall when it is time to clean up the yard.
 There are few home landscaping chores quite as taxing as raking up and disposing of leaves, but you can change all that when you own a powerful leaf vacuum – especially one with a mulching system.